grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/introduction.md

 ## The problem

 Plugin authors typically want their plugins to be compatible with a range of Grafana versions.
 This can be challenging as things such as environment, APIs and UI components may differ from one Grafana version to another.
-Manually testing a plugin across multiple versions of Grafana is a tedious process, so in most cases E2E testing offers a better solution. `@grafana/plugin-e2e` offers a consitent way to interact with the Grafana UI without having to handle UI deviations in the plugin test code.
+Manually testing a plugin across multiple versions of Grafana is a tedious process, so in most cases E2E testing offers a better solution. `@grafana/plugin-e2e` offers a consistent way to interact with the Grafana UI without having to handle UI deviations in the plugin test code.

 ## Compatibility